laravel/docs/reverb.md

 <a name="production"></a>
 ## Running in Production

-Due to the lon-running nature of WebSockets, you may need to make some optimizations in your hosting environment to ensure your Reverb server can effectively handle the optimal number of connections for the available resources.
+Due to the long-running nature of WebSockets, you may need to make some optimizations to your hosting environment to ensure your Reverb server can effectively handle the optimal number of connections for the available resources.
 If you are hosting your application on a server provisioned by [Laravel Forge](https://forge.laravel.com), you may automatically optimize your server for Reverb directly from the "Application" panel of your site.

 <a name="open-files"></a>
 ### Open Files